microsoft/vscode-tslint/tslint/README.md

 - Linting does not seem to work what can I do?

 Click on the `TSlint` status bar item at the bottom left of the status bar to see the output from the vscode-tslint extension.
 You can enable more tracing output by adding the setting "tslint.trace.server" with a value of "verbose" or "messages".
+If this doesn't help then please file an [issue](https://github.com/Microsoft/vscode-tslint/issues/new) and include the trace output produced when running with the setting "tslint.trace.server" set to "verbose".

 # Configuration options